superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-10/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "NJPW-G129-10.jpeg"
+excerpt: "With this show we’ve passed the halfway mark of this year’s G1, and tonight there is some B block action."
 ---
 With this show we've passed the halfway mark of this year's G1, and tonight there is some B block action.

 ## Ren Narita vs Yuya Uemura